Team-Falkor/Falkor/README.md

 Thanks to everyone who helps us make this possible.
 A list of contributors can be found [here](https://github.com/Falkor-team/Falkor/graphs/contributors).

-## Contact

-Dive into the ultimate gaming experience with Falkor today!

 <br />

 # ❤️